 Attachment can become addiction

 As more and more is written about the how these miraculous devices are purposely designed to keep us coming back for more, parents have good reason to be concerned.
-The average teen spends nine hours a day using electronic media, according to a survey by Common Sense Media.
+The average teen spends about nine hours a day using electronic media, according to a survey by Common Sense Media.
 That survey also found that half of teenagers felt addicted to their phones, and 78 percent checked them hourly or more.
 Multiple studies link addictive relationships with mobile devices to mental health problems in teens, including depression, anxiety, and disrupted sleep.
 Neuroscience tells us that tweens’ and teens’ developing brains make them especially vulnerable to both addiction and mental health crises.

 Since teens use their phones for everything from schoolwork to socializing to getting around, it can be hard to distinguish between use that is appropriate and beneficial on the one hand, and obsessive on the other.
 Red flags include missing out on in-person interactions with friends or family in favor of time on devices and neglecting their other activities and responsibilities.
 One key step parents can take is to institute a cell phone curfew — for everyone in the family.